 Normalizing flows are a specific type of neural network architecture which are by construction invertible and have a tractable Jacobian.
 They are used for density estimation and sampling of a target density (for an overview see \citet{papamakarios2019normalizing}).
 This in turn allows optimizing information theoretic objectives in a convenient and mathematically sound way.

-Similarly as in the paper, we denote with $\mathcal{H}$ the set of feature extractors $h \colon \R^D \to \R^m$ where $m$ is chosen a priori.
+Similarly as in the paper, we denote with $\mathcal{H}$ the set of feature extractors $h \colon \R^D \to \R^M$ where $M$ is chosen a priori.
 The set of all one-dimensional (conditional) normalizing flows is denoted by $\mathcal{T}$.

-Together with a reference distribution $p_{ref}$, $T$ defines a new distribution $\nu_T = (T( \cdot; \h))^{-1}_{\#}p_{ref}$ which is called the push-forward of the reference distribution $p_{ref}$ \citep{marzouk2016introduction}.
+Together with a reference distribution $p_{ref}$, a normalizing flow $T$ defines a new distribution $\nu_T = (T( \cdot; \h))^{-1}_{\#}p_{ref}$ which is called the push-forward of the reference distribution $p_{ref}$ \citep{marzouk2016sampling}.
 By drawing samples from $p_{ref}$ and applying $T$ on these samples we obtain samples from this new distribution.
 The density of this so-obtained distribution $p_{\nu_T}$ can be derived from the change of variables formula: